 Venting an attic is simple, right?

 Sounds easy – follow the code calculations, install a few RVOs or a ridge vent and make sure you’ve got decent soffit vents.
 Yet many attics with ventilation far superior to the code requirements suffer from mold issues.
 And many homes with terrible attic ventilation are completely mold-free.

 Nope – venting an attic is actually pretty hard

 Here’s how ventilation is supposed to work

 Attic ventilation is a two part process.
-First, enters through the soffit vents.
+First, air enters through the soffit vents.
 These are often round holes with wire mesh called ‘bird blocks’.
 Other common soffit vent styles include the perforated panels or slots on underside of the soffit.
-Technically the air is drawn in through the soffits via suction, rather than entering in on its own accord.
+Technically the air is drawn in through the soffits via suction, rather than entering on its own accord.